Model Structures on Commutative Monoids in General Model Categories: Preliminaries

 If these hypotheses are satisfied then $\M$ is called a \textit{monoidal model category}.
 Note that the pushout product axiom forces $\otimes$ to be a Quillen bifunctor.
 Furthermore, it is sufficient to check the pushout product axiom on the generating maps $I$ and $J$, by Lemma 3.5 in \cite{SS00}.
+Lastly, it is worth remarking that none of our proofs require the unit axiom, so our results remain valid if one uses the definition of monoidal model category from \cite{SS00}, which does not require the unit axiom.

-We turn now to the problem of placing model structures on subcategories of algebras.
+We turn now to the problem of placing model structures on categories of algebras.
 Let $\P$ be an operad valued in $\M$.
 For this discussion it will be fine to think of $\P$ as $Ass$ or $Com$.
 For a general discussion of operads see \cite{BM03}.
-Let $\P$-alg denote the subcategory of $\M$ whose objects are $\P$-algebras (i.e. admit an action of $\P$) and whose morphisms are $\P$-algebra homomorphisms (i.e. respect the $\P$-action).
+A $\P$-algebra is an object $X$ of $\M$ with an action of $\P$ encoded by maps $\P(n)\otimes A^{\otimes n} \to A$ for all $n\geq 0$ satisfying $\Sigma_n$-equivariance, associativity, and unit conditions.
+Let $\P$-alg denote the category whose objects are $\P$-algebras and whose morphisms are $\P$-algebra homomorphisms (i.e. respect the $\P$-action).

 Let $P: \M \to \P$-alg be the free $\P$-algebra functor and let $U:\P$-alg$\to \M$ be the forgetful functor.
 Then $(P,U)$ is an adjoint pair.
 When $\P$ is $Ass$, the free monoid functor $X \mapsto S \coprod X \coprod X^{\otimes 2} \coprod \dots$ has been known to topologists for years as the James construction.
 When $\P$ is $Com$, the free commutative monoid functor $X\mapsto S \coprod X \coprod X^{\otimes 2}/\Sigma_2 \coprod \dots$ is sometimes called the $SP^\infty$ functor, or the Dold-Thom functor.